 I can derive the distance formula through an example.

-I will admit that having students derive the distance formula is a little advanced, but many of my students lived up to the challenge.
+I’ll admit that having students derive the distance formula is a little advanced, but many of my students lived up to the challenge.
 The couple of kids that didn’t put forth much effort and gave up quickly eventually rode the coattails of others.
 But in the end, they all had a strong hand on the formula.
 I had them learn the derivation of the distance formula through a discovery lab.
 It was probably the most grueling of the discovery labs.
-It started off with a lot of blank stares when I asked them to look for certain patterns.
+It started off with a lot of blank stares from my students when I asked them to look for certain patterns.

 In the end students could explain that they were finding the legs a and b and plugging them into the Pythagorean Theorem.
 It was a miraculous moment, and I only gave them a little bit of guidance along the way.